HofstadterTools/HofstadterTools/docs/source/troubleshooting.rst

 By default, the quantum geometry computations are turned off in the ``band_structure`` program (for speed reasons).
 If you would like to turn these on, or configure the output table in any other way, you can edit the table column selector at ``code/configuration/band_structure.py``.
 Note that the table columns are grouped by computational expense.
 For example, if you would like to output the normalized Fubini-Study metric fluctuations ``std_g_norm``, then you could also output the Brillouin-zone-averaged trace inequality saturation measure ``T``  at negligible additional cost.

+.. admonition:: Question

+	I would like to compute the band structure of my custom Hamiltonian but it is running very slowly compared to standard examples.
+Why is this?

+The code for constructing a Hamiltonian matrix for a generalized Hofstadter model on any regular Euclidean lattice is expensive.
+In light of this, we have hardcoded the most common Hofstadter Hamiltonians, i.e. the Hofstadter Hamiltonians on the square/triangular/honeycomb/kagome lattices with nearest-neighbor interactions.
+In all other cases, the generic Hamiltonian constructor will be called.
+If you are interested in one custom Hamiltonian in particular, and really need to compute its complete band structure more quickly, then consider adding it to ``functions/models.py`` in a similar format to the other hardcoded Hamiltonians, e.g. ``BasicKagomeHamiltonian``.
+We note that the ``butterfly`` program does not suffer from this issue, since the diagonalization is performed only at a single k point.

 butterfly Questions
 -------------------